deciduously/roll/README.md

 * A list of string identifier to lookup in the item table - `blello`, `blello, ian`
 * A multiplier followed by either a list of valid rolls or a string identifier - `3 1d7`, `3 1d8 2d9`, `3 blello`, `3 blello ian`

+The multiplier is a little buggy on the web side - it only rolls out the first trailing arg.
+Stay tuned.

 Web server endpoints:

 * `localhost:8080/roll/:cmd` where `:cmd` is any of the above, but separated by slashes instead of spaces: `/roll/1d6`, `/roll/2d8/3d9`, `/roll/3/10d20`, `/roll/9/blello/ian`

-The `yarn` stuff is still WIP - but in two separate terminals you can run `cargo run -- serve` and `lein figwheel dev`, and then point your browser to `localhost:3449` - the text box passes these commands to the endpoint listed above, and returns JSON-formated outcomes.

 ## Dependencies

-Stable rust 1.25.0+
+* Stable rust 1.25.0+
+* Java JRE 1.8+
+* yarn

+## Libraries
-## Crates
+### Rust Crates

 * [gotham](https://gotham.rs)
 * [lazy_static](https://github.com/rust-lang-nursery/lazy-static.rs)